Booking.com Host Guide for Beginners

 Why You Should Consider Booking.com

-Today, Booking.com is one of the largest accommodation booking platforms, with more than 28 million listings in 226 countries and territories across the globe.
+Today, Booking.com is one of the largest travel marketplaces, offering more than 28 million listings in over 220 countries and territories worldwide, including over 6.6 million homes, apartments, and other unique places to stay.
 It’s very popular with travelers, and more than 1.5 million nights are booked there every day.

 Booking.com is available in 43+ languages and has become the most-visited travel site in the world because it offers everything a traveler needs for their upcoming vacation.
-Not only do they provide a wide selection of vacation rentals, they also offer hotels, vacation packages, flights, and transportation options.
+Not only do they provide a wide selection of vacation rentals, but they also offer hotels, flights, transportation options, attractions, and experiences.

 As you can see, Booking.com is a great option to get your vacation rental in front of a significantly larger audience than any of the other platforms.
 And it offers you more flexibility—as a property owner or host, you get to set your prices and your policies.

 That’s why you should definitely consider adding your property to Booking.com.
-Many Airbnb hosts have already set up their listings on the platform, and that’s allowed them to increase their daily revenue and occupancy.
+Many Airbnb hosts have already set up their listings on the platform, which has allowed them to increase their revenue and occupancy.

 How Does Booking.com Work and What Are Your Benefits?